 Unfortunately, that information was not factual, leading to millions of people becoming addicted to prescription drugs throughout the country.

 Today, drugs such as Xanax, OxyContin, and fentanyl are regularly abused by those who do not need it for medical purposes.
 In many cases, those who are prescribed medications like Valium, Adderall, and Percocet abuse them outside of the recommendations of their healthcare providers.
-Regardless of how an individual began abusing prescription drugs, the abuse of these medications has reached epidemic proportions, and those currently addicted to them can benefit from professional care like the kind offered at our prescription drug addiction rehab center in Athens Tennessee.
+Regardless of how an individual began abusing prescription drugs, the abuse of these medications has reached epidemic proportions, and those currently addicted to them can benefit from professional care like the kind offered at our prescription drug rehab in Athens, TN.

 Someone who is addicted to prescription drugs is going to display several common behaviors of addiction as a result.
 For example, someone addicted to one or more prescriptions is likely to engage in secretive, deceitful, and dishonest behaviors in order to hide their abuse or block out the advances of those who want him or her to stop using.
 An individual might also begin putting his or her prescription drug abuse above all else in his or her life, including work, school, relationships, activities, and so on.
 Doctor shopping, which is when an individual goes to different doctors to get numerous prescriptions, is also common in those with a prescription drug addiction, as it allows them to get their hands on as many pills as possible.
 Sadly, those who have severe cases of prescription drug abuse go to all ends to obtain these medications, including prostituting themselves, stealing money from loved ones, and robbing strangers/businesses.

 The disease of addiction is extremely powerful, and when someone is abusing substances as potent and mind-altering as prescription drugs, it can seem nearly impossible that they will stop.
 However, addiction is a treatable disease, and with the right care, even the most addicted of individuals can get sober and live a fulfilled life of recovery.
-So if you are ready to make that change today, reach out to an Athens Tennessee prescription drug addiction rehab center today.
+So if you are ready to make that change today, reach out to our Athens, TN prescription drug addiction rehab center today.

 Factors For Treatment Placement

-In order to determine what type of prescription drug addiction rehab center in Athens Tennessee is best for an individual, it is imperative to find out his or her history and relationship with prescription drugs.
-Some of the things that might be considered when looking to place an individual in an Athens Tennessee prescription drug addiction rehab center can include the following:
+In order to determine what type of prescription drug treatment is best for an individual, it is imperative to find out his or her history and relationship with prescription drugs.
+Some of the things that might be considered when looking to place an individual in our Athens prescription drug addiction rehab can include the following:

 - What type of prescription drug or drugs are being abused?